Complete moduli of cubic threefolds and their intermediate Jacobians

 The \cite{act} ball quotient model was obtained using the period map for cubic fourfolds \cite{voisin,laza, looijenga4folds}.
 It is more natural to study cubic threefolds via the period map used by Clemens and Griffiths, associating to a cubic threefold its intermediate Jacobian, which is a principally polarized abelian fivefold.
 Recall that they prove the Torelli theorem for cubic threefolds: the map

-from the moduli space $\mathcal M$ of cubic threefolds to the moduli space $\ab[5]$ of principally polarized abelian varieties of dimension $5$ is an inclusion.
+from the moduli space $\mathcal M$ of cubic threefolds to the moduli space $\ab[5]$ of principally polarized abelian varieties of dimension $5$ is an injective immersion (the local and global Torelli Theorems hold and the automorphism groups coincide, see \cite[Thm.
+9.8 (b)]{griffiths}, \cite[(0.11)]{cg}, and \cite[Thm.
+5.1]{zz}).
 It is thus natural to compactify this map, i.e., to study degenerations of intermediate Jacobians.
 Our main result is:

-\begin{teo}[Main theorem] The map $IJ: \calM\to\calA_5$ sending a smooth cubic threefold to its intermediate Jacobian extends to a morphism $\widetilde{IJ}^{V}:\tM\to\Vor[5]$ from the wonderful blow-up of the GIT compactification of the moduli space of cubic threefolds to the second Voronoi toroidal compactification of the moduli space of principally polarized abelian fivefolds. \end{teo} The wonderful compactification $\tM$ appeared for the first time in the work \cite{cml} of the first and fourth author; it has a normal crossing divisorial boundary, and a modular interpretation that we will review below.
+\begin{teo}[Main theorem] The map $IJ: \calM\to\calA_5$ sending a smooth cubic threefold to its intermediate Jacobian extends to a morphism $\widetilde{IJ}^{V}:\tM\to\Vor[5]$ from the wonderful blow-up of the GIT compactification of the moduli space of cubic threefolds to the second Voronoi toroidal compactification of the moduli space of principally polarized abelian fivefolds. \end{teo} The wonderful compactification $\tM$ appeared for the first time in the work \cite{cml} of the first and fourth author; it has a normal crossing divisorial boundary (in a stack sense), and a modular interpretation that we will review below.

 The method of our proof of Theorem \ref{teo:main} is to study the monodromy cones.
-These turn out to be spanned by rank $1$ quadrics, and thus the image of $\widetilde {IJ}^V$ is contained in the matroidal locus $\Matr[5]$, which by the results of Melo and Viviani \cite{MV12} is the maximal partial compactification of $\ab[5]$ contained in both the second Voronoi compactification $\Vor$ and the perfect cone compactification $\Perf$.
+These turn out to be spanned by rank $1$ quadrics (see Remark \ref{rem_moncone}), and thus the image of $\widetilde {IJ}^V$ is contained in the matroidal locus $\Matr[5]$, which by the results of Melo and Viviani \cite{MV12} is the maximal partial compactification of $\ab[5]$ contained in both the second Voronoi compactification $\Vor$ and the perfect cone compactification $\Perf$.
 As a result we obtain:

 \begin{cor} The image of the intermediate Jacobian map $\widetilde{IJ}^{V}:\tM\to\Vor[5]$ is contained in the matroidal locus $\Matr[5]$.
 In particular, the intermediate Jacobian map also extends to a morphism $\widetilde{IJ}^{P}:\tM\to\Perf[5]$. \end{cor} These results are the culmination of much of our previous work on the subject.
 The first and the fourth author introduced and studied the wonderful compactification in \cite{cml}, the second and third authors investigated the class of the cycle given by intermediate Jacobians in \cite{grhu1} and together we studied the extension of period maps, in particular of the Prym map in \cite{cmghl}.
 Clearly, all of this is closely connected to the extensive literature of degenerations of Jacobians and Pryms (see esp. \cite{fs}, \cite{abh}, \cite{ab}, and \cite{g}).